jboss-xpaas/docker-containers/xpaas-base-docker/README.md

 -----

 * The default daemon enabled with the container is <code>supervisor</code>.The other daemon and program executions are handled by the supervisor daemon
-* When running the container, the following environment variables are set:
-    * DOCKER_IP - The IP address for the container